alexbt/algorithms/README.md

 Write a function that determines the number of 1 bits in the computer’s internal representation of a given integer.

 The number will be shifted to the right, but the new bit added on the left will depend on how the shift operator treats negative values.
 Let’s avoid the problem entirely and use Java’s >>> operator for our example.
 In the other C-like languages, you can also avoid the problem by reading the value as an unsigned integer.
-(That solution doesn’t work with Java because there are no unsigned integer types in Java.)
+(That solution doesn’t work with Java because there are no unsigned integer types in Java..
 Using either the >>> or an unsigned integer means that the shift operator will not sign extend, and the new bits that are added during the right shifting will be 0’s.
 The number will eventually become all 0’s.
 Finally, consider the case where you are given a positive integer.
 This is the sample case that you worked with, and the algorithm works correctly here.

 The code for this algorithm is as follows: